-The Dandie Dinmont Terrier is a unique terrier dog with a body that is longer than it is tall.
-This small breed stands 20 to 28 centimetres at the withers and weighs 18 to 24 pounds.
-It has a large and strong head sporting a broad skull that narrows down towards the eyes.
+The Dandie Dinmont terrier is a unique terrier dog with a body that is longer than it is tall.
+This small breed stands 20–28 centimetres at the withers and weighs 18–24 pounds.
+It has a large and strong head, sporting a broad skull that narrows down towards the eyes.
 It has a well-domed forehead covered in silky hair.
-Its head wears a beautiful "poof" of silky topknot hairs and ear feathering.
-Its eyes are rich dark hazel, full and round that shows its soft and wise expression.
+Its head wears a beautiful ‘poof’ of silky topknot hairs and ear feathering.
+Its eyes are rich dark hazel, full and round that show their soft and wise expression.
 Ears are droopy and are set well back on a Dandie Dinmont's head.

-Dandies boast of a double coat comprised of a soft, downy and linty undercoat and a crisp topcoat that is about 2 inches long.
+The Dandie boasts of a double coat comprised of a soft, downy, and linty undercoat and a crisp topcoat that is about two inches long.
 The coat comes in two distinctive colours: mustard and pepper.
-The mustard coloured Dandie Dinmont is reddish brown to pale fawn with a creamy white silky topknot.
-The pepper coloured Dandie Dinmont is dark bluish black to a light silvery grey with a silvery topknot hair.
-For Dandie puppies, daily combing is required to avoid matting while older Dandies will have to be hand stripped at least twice a year with a professional groomer.
-Don't forget to trim hairs on top of their muzzles, the corners of the eyes, ears, legs, underbody, and between the footpads.
-The rest is basic grooming such as dental, ear and nail care.
+The mustard-coloured Dandie Dinmont is reddish brown to pale fawn with a creamy white, silky topknot.
+The pepper-coloured Dandie Dinmont is dark bluish black to a light silvery grey with a silvery topknot hair.
+For Dandie puppies, daily combing is required to avoid matting, whilst older Dandies will have to be hand-stripped by a professional groomer at least twice a year.
+Don't forget to trim hairs on top of its muzzle, the corners of the eyes, ears, legs, underbody, and between the footpads.
+The rest is basic grooming such as dental, ear, and nail care.